 Please see the Faculty Resource Guide, published annually by the Office of Faculty Affairs, for additional information regarding LMU Administration and on-campus services like the OneCard Office, Public Safety and Parking, and Information Technology Services.
 The Faculty Resource Guide also has information about LMU policies and assistance provided for teaching, research, and faculty service.
 In the case of any discrepancy between the Faculty Resource Guide and the Faculty Handbook and Addenda, the Faculty Handbook and Addenda is the authoritative document.

-The Faculty Resource Guide can be found on the Faculty Resources page under the Office of the Provost (http://academics.lmu.edu/provost/resources/).
+The Faculty Resource Guide can be found on the Faculty Resources page under the Office of the Provost (Provost Faculty Resources).